Harry-Sheng/nzpmc-competition-platform-frontend/README.md

 ## Features

 - OpenAI chatbot integration for answering NZPMC-related questions for users.
-- Responsive design for desktop and mobile users using react-bootstrap.
-- Global state management using React Context.
+- User register, sign in/out, and edit name.
+- User able to sign up for the event.
+- User able to join competitions, auto submission, timer, and progress bar.
 - User authentication and authorization (JWT).
+- Admin able to see results, users, competition, and events.
+- Admin able to link competition to the event.
+- Admin able to delete users, competitions and events.
+- Admin able to create questions and add to the competition.
+Also able to reuse questions.
+- Admin able to create completions, and events.
 - Protected routes for authenticated users.
-- CRUD functionality for tasks.
+- Responsive design for desktop and mobile users using react-bootstrap.

 ## Technologies Used